ksetdekov/datasciencecoursera/05 Reproducible research/notes.md

 ### email presentation
 * subject
     * include one, summary
 * body
     * brief description, context
     * if action - suggest option short
     * if question - try to do binary response
 * attachments
     * r markdown
     * knitr
     * stay short
 * link supplementary materials
     * code/soft/data
     * github/ project website

 ## RPubs

-[rpubs link][https://rpubs.com/] Can have research published
+[rpubs link](https://rpubs.com/) Can have research published

 for easy publishing of knitr html results

+## reproducible research checklist

+* start with good science
+    * garbage in, garbage out
+    * coherent focused question
+    * working with good collaborators
+    * something that's interesting to you will (hopefully) motivate good habits

+* dont do things by hand. if you do, need precisely documented
+    * editing spreadsheets
+    * editing tables
+    * downloading data from a web site (clicking links)
+    * moving data around your computer,  splitting, reformatting data files
+    * "we're just going to do this once"
+* dont point and click
+    * gui is not reproducible